dylanjones784/Markdown-Guide/BestPractiseGuide.md

 The ETag header is an indicator for the version of a given resource.
 Each time a resource is modified or changed, the ETag value must change as well.
 When a response contains an ETag and is cached by the client, the ETag should also be stored.

 Clients would use the [If-None-Match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match) header to include the ETag into a request, to which the server will then attempt to match with the ETag stored on the server.
-If both values match, a 304 Not Modified status code can be returned without a body to indicate to the client that the cached version is not stale and can still be used.
+If both values match, a 304-Not Modified Status Code can be returned without a body to indicate to the client that the cached version is not stale and can still be used.
+Otherwise, the server should respond with the new state of the resource to update the cached version.

 ETags can be strongly or weakly validated.
 Weakly validated ETags are prefixed with a W/, which are easy to generate but are not very useful for comparing resource states.
 In context, a strong validation means that the two resources with the same ETag are identical, byte-for-byte.
 Strongly validated ETags allow for caching of partial responses.